modular/mojo-gpu-puzzles/book/src/puzzle_09/second_case.md

 - Focus on the algorithm logic rather than trying to inspect tensor contents
 - Use systematic reasoning to trace what each thread should vs actually accesses

-**💡 Key Insight**: This type of off-by-one loop bug is extremely common in GPU programming.
+**Key Insight**: This type of off-by-one loop bug is extremely common in GPU programming.
 The systematic approach you learned here - combining limited debugger info with mathematical analysis and pattern recognition - is exactly how professional GPU developers debug when tools have limitations.

 </div>
 </details>